rpatters1/finalehacks/README.md

 file under Plug-in Bug.
 For new bugs in Finale that you'd like someone to try to work around, file under Finale Bug.

+## Installing

+To install the workaround:

+- Adjust makefile for the correct plug-ins directory if needed.
+(The default is correct for Finale 27.)
+- make
+- make install

+Although this will probably work in some earlier versions, it has been tested only in Finale 27.

+You can see that the hack is loaded correctly by running

+    /Applications/Finale.app/Contents/MacOS/Finale

+on the command line and looking for log messages similar to the following:

+    2024-12-12 01:15:50.224 Finale[28736:1819422] Hacking Finale to work around bugs.
+    2024-12-12 01:15:50.224 Finale[28736:1819422] Done hacking Finale to work around bugs.

+Hope this helps!

 ---

 ## Version History

 ### 1.0

-Fixes a bug that can cause crashes when deleting notes using Simple Edit (and possibly at other times).
+Fixes a bug that can cause crashes when deleting the only note in an otherwise empty measure that is several measures after the next non-empty measure using the Simple Edit tool.

 Crash signature:

 ```
 0   libsystem_kernel.dylib        	       0x1885aaa60 __pthread_kill + 8